NTU-FRELab/complexity-drivers/README.md

 ***METHODOLOGICAL INFORMATION***

-A detailed description of data acquisition and processing can be found in the published manuscript in the JOURNAL NAME (DOI).
+A detailed description of data acquisition and processing can be found in the published manuscript in Frontiers in Marine Science (https://doi.org/10.3389/fmars.2025.1513498).

 **DATA-SPECIFIC INFORMATION**